jake-hahne/langFAE_rkt-scheme/README.md

 # langFAE_rkt-scheme
- Syntax for a procedural language I worked on defining called FAE written in racket/scheme
+ Syntax for a procedural language I worked on defining called FAE written in racket/scheme.
+ Includes definitions and docs as well as various test cases for functionality.